San Bernardino Wrongful Death Lawyers

 In San Bernardino, a wrongful death claim arises when one person dies as the result of the negligence or wrongdoing of another individual or entity.
 A wrongful death claim is a civil action, which is brought to court by the survivors of the decedent.
 Relief is offered solely in terms of monetary damages where the court orders the defendant to pay the survivors of the deceased person.

-The experienced San Bernardino wrongful death attorneys at Bisnar Chase have more than 35 years of experience successfully handling complex cases.
+The experienced San Bernardino personal injury attorneys at Bisnar Chase have more than 35 years of experience successfully handling complex cases.
 We handle each and every one of our cases with compassion and sensitivity.
 We are here to help you through this difficult time and do everything we can to help you get justice and fair compensation for your losses.
-If you have a wrongful death case and you need professional representation, please contact us!
+If you have a wrongful death case and you need professional representation, please contact us at 909-253-0750

 Essentially, a wrongful death claim is different from a criminal murder, homicide or manslaughter case because in those cases a defendant would have to be found "guilty beyond a reasonable doubt."
 In a civil wrongful death case, the defendant is found liable by the jury and told to compensate the victim's survivors.